Restoring Function. Embracing Life.

 Conservative Treatment

-Immobilisation: The knee may be immobilised with a splint, cast, or brace to allow healing.
+When the knee fracture is stable and non-displaced, it can be treated conservatively.
+The fractured knee may be immobilised with a splint, cast, or brace to allow healing.
+Crutches (no weight-bearing) may be required.

 Surgical Treatment

-Some knee fractures require surgical intervention.
+When knee fracture is displaced, unstable or joint surface involved, surgical intervention will be recommended for optimal healing.
 Surgery involves realigning the bone fragments and using plates, screws, or other hardware to stabilise them.